 AND....
 LinkedIn is the cactus plant of social media They would probably HATE that I'm saying this, but if you're a teacher who is happy in your district, create it once (make sure to add a picture!) and you can neglect it and water it like twice a year!
 Plug for LinkedIn - they are getting bigger AND adding new bloggy type features, AND they bought my beloved Slideshare!
 So now you can integrate them, pretty cool!
 (Happy now LinkedIn? [grins]

 Here's the whole presentation of Tweet Like a Ninja.
-But it's better when I do it in person, I tell more tips and funny stories then! lol
+This is one of my most requested presentations at Tech and Library conferences, I give more tips and funny stories in person! lol

 Oh and I just realized that if you're re-vamping your Twitter profile, changing your profile picture, your name, header, and description - your long time followers might not recognize you.
 I worry about that!
 Remember, to announce it and say HI! .....